hamler-lang/hamler/docs/guide/03_BasicFunctionsAndTypes.md

 ## 3. 3 Notes On Indentation

 Like all ML Language Family, Hamler is indentation sensitive.
-Any language in the same block should have same level of indentation.
+Any declaration in the same block should have same level of indentation.
 In the case of a declaration spans more than one line, the other lines have to be intended past the first line.

 ```Haskell
 flip x f = f